2 Corinthians 5

 demands my soul, my life, my all.5

 16 So that “we” henceforth know no one according to flesh; but if even we have known Christ according to flesh, yet now we know him thus no longer.
 17 So if any one be in Christ, there is a new creation; the old things have passed away; behold all things have become new: vv.16-17 The New Creation.
 When Christ rose from the dead, He became the beginning and head of a new creation (Rev. 3:14) where sin can never come!
 God can find all His rest and satisfaction in the Person and work of His Beloved Son!
 It is into this new creation, far beyond the reach of sin, that we have been brought by our death and resurrection with Christ.
 That New Creation will be extended out to the physical universe when God’s dispensational purposes are accomplished for the glory of Christ.
 But we don’t have to wait for the eternal state.
 Those who have the life of Christ are in that new creation now, and as in the new creation, all our relationships are there.
 We (believers) “know no one according to flesh”; i.e. our human interactions are not on a natural level.
 The Jews looked for Christ “after the flesh”, as an earthly Messiah.
 When a Jew gets saved, the new relationship they gain with God’s Son fully eclipses what they had under the law.
 Christians know only a dead and risen Christ.
+To know Christ after the flesh would only be death to us.
 All the aspirations of the natural man lay now in the grave of Christ.
 All the aspirations of the Christian are in the risen and glorified Man at God’s right hand!
 In fact, in the new creation, natural relationships and distinctions have no place (Gal.
 3:28).
 God’s work of creating us anew in Christ has the effect of erasing natural distinctions; gender, social class, ethnic background, etc. In this new condition of manhood, a distance is placed between the believer and the old creation.
 So striking is this change, that even if a Christian had known Jesus before the resurrection, in the new creation we don’t know Him that way anymore.
 Mary Magdalene was told “touch me not” (John 20:17), while Thomas was later told to touch.
 The Lord was making a point with her.
 She could not have the Lord in the same way she had previously known Him, “according to the flesh”.
 A nice example is James, who addresses himself not as the brother of the Lord, but as His servant.
 Old things are passed away, and all things have become new.
 This fact extends to all our relationships.
 Read more… Paul was really dealing with the most serious division in Corinth, the Christ-party.
 He referred to them in the first epistle as those who said, “I of Christ” (1 Cor.
 1:12).
 They were of Jewish background and had seen or touched Jesus on earth.
 They thought themselves a cut above the rest.
 Paul completely sets aside their claims to a higher spirituality.

 Reconciliation (Col. 1:20-22; Eph.
 2:16; Rom.
 5:11; 2 Cor.
 5:18-19) has to do with God's work of bringing lost and guilty sinners back to Himself.
 Reconciliation deals with alienation, and the feelings of enmity that are in the heart of the sinner.
 Alienation and enmity are the result of man's sin.
 The fault is on our side...
 God's heart has remained unchanged!
 God does not need to be reconciled to man, but man needs be reconciled to God.
 Alienation is the moral distance between God and man.
 How does alienation occur?
 First, in Eph.
 2:3 we find that man is at a distance from God; "by nature the children of wrath".
 Second, in Col. 1:21 it says we were "alienated and enemies in your mind by wicked works".
 Not only is man at a distance from God by nature, but he travels farther away by his own actions.
 The alienation is on both sides: we couldn't be in God's presence, and He couldn't be in ours.
 Enmity is the opposition that arises in a sinner toward God.
 To emphasize, God had no enmity toward man, but man does toward God.
 How does enmity arise?
 Man commits "wicked works", and then has a bad conscience about those works.
 He then begins to think of God as his enemy.
 That is why men are called "haters of God" (Rom.
 1:30) when God has done nothing against them.
 The enmity is in "the mind" of man.
 Therefore, reconciliation to God is needed.